Surface and sub-surface modifications of copper electrodes exposed to high-field conditioning at cryogenic temperatures

 \section{Introduction}

-High electrical fields in ultra-high vacuum environments (UHV) are needed in many areas of research and for many technologies, such as high energy accelerators, high vacuum interrupters, fusion research, electron and X-ray sources and space applications ~\cite{handbook_vacuum_arcs,clic_report}.
-The upper limit to which electrodes can hold an electric field is a main consideration in the design and operation of various systems.
-It has been observed that when high electrical field pulses are applied to the surface repeatedly, the accepted electrical field increases \cite{descoeudres_dc_2009, Degiovanni2016}.
-A traditional explanation for this conditioning process is that the sharp features on the electrode surface are destroyed during the breakdown (BD), and so higher fields can be applied to the surface without further breakdowns.
-But experimental data shows that this is not a complete explanation.
+High electrical fields in ultra-high vacuum environments (UHV) are needed in many areas of research and for many technologies, such as high-energy accelerators, high-vacuum interrupters, fusion research, electron and X-ray sources and space applications ~\cite{handbook_vacuum_arcs,clic_report}.
+The upper limit to which electrodes can hold an electric field is a major consideration in the design and operation of various systems.
+It has been observed that when high electrical field pulses are applied to the surface repeatedly, the field-holding level increases~\cite{descoeudres_dc_2009, Degiovanni2016}.
+An explanation for this conditioning process is that the sharp features on the electrode surface are destroyed during the breakdown (BD), and so higher fields can be applied to the surface without further breakdowns.
+But experimental data show that this is not a complete explanation.
 Firstly, even very smooth surfaces, if unconditioned, will eventually experience breakdowns at a given field, but will accept higher fields after conditioning, with the much rougher surface covered by the breakdown craters.
-Moreover, the maximum field that a metal surface can tolerate correlates well with its crystal structure~\cite{material_comparison, descoeudres_dc_2009}.
-Furthermore, in \cite{Degiovanni2016}, it has been shown that the conditioning effect correlates to the number of applied pulses, and not with the number of breakdowns, suggesting that the conditioning is an effect of pulses, and not of breakdowns.
+Moreover, the maximum field that a metal surface can tolerate is well correlated with its crystal structure~\cite{material_comparison, descoeudres_dc_2009}.
+Furthermore, in~\cite{Degiovanni2016}, it has been shown that the conditioning effect correlates with the number of pulses applied, and not with the number of breakdowns, suggesting that the conditioning is an effect of pulses and not of breakdowns.
 Breakdowns are, at best, a way of measuring the conditioning state of a surface.